paulwellnerbou/git-changelog-jenkins-plugin/README.md

 Git Changelog Jenkins Plugin
 ===========================

+For issues, please use the official jenkins fork repository: https://github.com/jenkinsci/git-changelog-plugin.

 Jenkins plugin to extract a changelog out of commit messages between two GIT revisions.
 This changelog can be postprocessed and converted to either an human readable git changelog listing all commits, or a JIRA filter URL.
 It implements basically the features of [git-changelog](https://github.com/paulwellnerbou/git-changelog).